 John Kessel wrote an article on the subject of coaching feedback.
 You should definitely take some time to give it a read.

 The main thrust of the piece is that the sort of mechanics feedback/coaching I’d venture to say most of us have long engaged in (left foot there, elbow up, arms in this position, etc.) isn’t the best way to go about things.
 In fact, it may be counter-productive.
-The better approach is to talk about things from a kind of desired outcome perspective.
+The better approach is to talk about things from a less body-centered perspective.
 The former approach is called internal while the latter is external.